microbiomedata/nmdc-metadata/docs/has_unit.md

 # Slot: has unit

-connects a quantity value to a unit
+Links a quantity value to a unit

 URI: [nmdc:has_unit](https://microbiomedata/meta/has_unit)